 The most stylish gents have layering nailed.
 In its basic form, it is adding a jumper over a shirt.
 But it can be taken so much further.

 Transitional items are a good starting point.
 Pieces like a gilet, denim jacket or shackets can be worn beneath blazers or on top of an oxford shirt/polo shirt to add texture and interest.
 They can also be crucial in colder months when you don't want to always be carrying a big winter coat around.

 Investing in quality, well-made products will start to educate you on what fabrics last longer than others and how different materials will change a look.

 A cotton polo versus a merino wool alternative is chalk and cheese.
 In the same way, a cashmere jumper will look far more luxurious than an acrylic or polyester one.

-The knowledge of fabrics can be what set stylish men apart from the others.
-It is understated panache, something that makes your clothes do the talking before you do.
+The knowledge of fabrics can be what set stylish men apart from others.
+It is understated panache, which makes your clothes do the talking before you do.